dotnet/runtime/src/setup/Documentation/design-docs/framework-version-resolution.md

 The order above defines precedence.
 Later scopes take precedence over earlier ones.
 So command line wins over everything, environment variable wins over `.runtimeconfig.json` and per-framework setting wins over config-wide setting.

 *Note: There's no inheritance applied when chaining framework references.
 So for example if the application references FX1, then if FX1 has a reference to FX2, the roll-forward value used to resolved FX2 will be determined solely by looking at the `.runtimeconfig.json` from FX1 and the CLI and env. variables.
-Any roll-forward settings in the app's `.runtimeconfig.json` will have not effect on the resolution of FX2.*
+Any roll-forward settings in the app's `.runtimeconfig.json` will have no effect on the resolution of FX2.*

 ## Pre-release versions
 Pre-release version is a version which has a pre-release part, for example `3.0.0-preview4-27415-15`.
 Everything after the `-` (dash) character is a pre-release identifier.
 Per [semantic versioning rules](https://semver.org/) pre-release versions are ordered before the same version without any pre-release part.
 So `3.0.0-preview4-27415-15` comes before `3.0.0`.